 - Don’t drink and drive – If you’ve been drinking, avoid driving.
 One in every three fatal pedestrian crashes involves drunk driving, 15% of which were over the legal BAC limit.
 Of pedestrians, this percentage rose to 34%.

-- Don’t jaywalk – 72% of the 5,376 pedestrians who were killed in pedestrian car crash were not using proper walkways.
+- Don’t jaywalk – 72% of the 5,376 pedestrians who were killed in the pedestrian-car crash were not using proper walkways.
 Be cautious when crossing the road, and with areas that have walk signs, wait until it is your turn to cross the road.

 Who is At-Fault When a Pedestrian is Hit By a Car?

-Determining who is at-fault when a pedestrian is hit in a car crash is not always easy to do.
-The Law of Negligence is used to determine this and states that the careless person in the accident is the legally liable party for any damages or harmed.
+Determining who is at fault when a pedestrian is hit in a car crash is not always easy to do.
+The Law of Negligence is used to determine this and states that the careless person in the accident is the legally liable party for any damages or harm.
 For a negligence claim to be valid, the following four things must be proved with evidence:

 - The person who is allegedly at-fault for the accident must have done something to break a traffic rule.
 Was the driver speeding?
 Did the pedestrian jump in front of the car?
 Did the driver run a stop sign?